fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Diagram of the "Plain of Assembly" (Ard al-Hashr) on the Day of Judgment, from an autograph manuscript of Futuhat al-Makkiyya written by the Sufi mystic and Muslim philosopher Ibn Arabi, ca. 1238.

 The Judgement will not begin until thousands of years people will wait.

+the prophet Muhammad SAW will recognize Muslims because of Wudu.

+Every criminal every tyrant will be marked and stamped. everyone's sin will be revealed unless Allah choses to hide some of them. everyone will come out of their graves.

+Jinns and every animal will be resurrected as well.

 The prophet (ﷺ   ) said As we all come back, the earth is flattened out of the glory and obedience to Allah SWT and each and every single person will not be able to move from the spot that they are standing in the place of assembly.
 And I would be the first person to be called to Allah and fall in prostration.